markmoxon/elite-source-code-library/versions/nes/README.md

 * The code for detecting double-taps of the B button when choosing buttons from the icon bar is a bit simpler in the NTSC version.

+It's worth noting that the NTSC variant doesn't actually work on an NTSC machine.
+The NMI timings have been changed to work with some (but not all) emulators in NTSC mode, but it isn't a full NTSC conversion, it's an NTSC emulation (as per the scroll text).

 <!--See the [accompanying website](https://www.bbcelite.com/nes/releases.html) for a comprehensive list of differences between the variants.-->

 ---